SlowShip/PrimeTables/README.md

 * I would like to expose the view models through an Api, then implement a client app using JavaScript that doesn't load the larger values off the page until the user tries to view them which I think would have been a much better experience.
 * The app could really easily be converted to return multiplication tables of different sequences, all you need to do is pass a parameter to the controller action and get it to pass it along to the factory.
 I would like to have a play around with this and see what I can make it do.
 * I've hacked the DI a little in `MultiplicationTableViewModelFactoryInstaller`.
 I would have liked to clear this up.
+* The site is pretty slow.
+This is not the fault of the calculations, these happen really quickly.
+Its actually somewhere between view generation and transmision (possibly bootstrap clientside).
+I would like to look into this.
+* `OptimisedPrimesSequenceGenerator` needs more unit tests for edge cases
 ## Work

 ### Tasks: